indmillr/indmillr/README.md

 # Hi, I'm Ian.

-I am a dedicated and self-motivated engineer and full-stack developer.
-My expertise is in front-end development, specializing in creating sleek, responsive UI and seamless UX.
+I am a full-stack developer and engineer.
+My expertise is in front-end development, specializing in creating sleek, responsive UI and highly performant web applications.

 ## About Me

-- I enjoy solving complex problems with clean, efficient code.
+- I enjoy solving complex problems code.
 - I have spent a lot of time developing web applications in Next.js with JavaScript and TypeScript.
 - My current focus is on getting familiar with Go and adding it to my stack.
 - I have a knack for design and the ability to enjoy obsessing over every pixel.